St. Peter's Church, Copenhagen: St. Peter's Church today

 The church is today owned by the Danish Palaces and Properties Agency but on a day-to-day basis the church is still used actively by the German-speaking Evangelical-Lutheran congregation with 900 members as part of the Danish National Church.
 The congregation arranges guided tours, concerts and other cultural events in the historic building.
-Together with the St. Peter's School (St. Petri Skole) and the St. Peter's Cultural Center (St. Petri Kulturcentrum), both of which are located on the church's premises, it forms a centre for German culture in Copenhagen.
+Together with the St. Peter's School (Skt.
+Petri Skole) and the St. Peter's Cultural Center (Skt.
+Petri Kulturcentrum), both of which are located on the church's premises, it forms a centre for German culture in Copenhagen.

 In popular culture

 The church is used as a location in the 1991 drama film Drengene fra Sankt Petri.